Anushamudumba/CVIP_DataScience/README.md

 But first we need to learn about what is speech recognition (SER) and why are we building this project?
 Well, few of the reasons are-
 First, lets define SER i.e. Speech Emotion Recognition.
 Speech Emotion Recognition, abbreviated as SER, is the act of attempting to recognize human emotion and affective states from speech.
 This is capitalizing on the fact that voice often reflects underlying emotion through tone and pitch.
 This is also the phenomenon that animals like dogs and horses employ to be able to understand human emotion.

+Emotion recognition is the part of speech recognition which is gaining more popularity and need for it increases enormously.
+Although there are methods to recognize emotion using machine learning techniques, this project attempts to use deep learning to recognize the emotions from data.
+ SER(Speech Emotion Recognition) is used in call center for classifying calls according to emotions and can be used as the performance parameter for conversational analysis thus identifying the unsatisfied customer, customer satisfaction and so on.. for helping companies improving their services

+Datasets used in this project

+* Crowd-sourced Emotional Mutimodal Actors Dataset (Crema-D)
+* Ryerson Audio-Visual Database of Emotional Speech and Song (Ravdess)
+* Surrey Audio-Visual Expressed Emotion (Savee)
+* Toronto emotional speech set (Tess)